ericabxy/opend6/docs/AlacarteSystem.md

-A La Carte System
+Alacarte System
 -----------------

-A collection of 48 skills to choose from to create a new skill system.
+Alacarte is a catalog of the 48 skills listed in Chapter Four of the _System Book_.
+Each skill has either a dedicated page, or a specialization entry under another skill.

 ### [Coordination](Coordination.md)